This area covers the village of Chiswell, Chesil Cove and the Esplanade. Close by are the wonderfully evocative Brandy Lane and Pebble Lane.

 During the ferocious storm on January 2014 the sea threw vast quantities of pebbles against the Esplanade.
 This picture shows how the railings were buckled under the onslaught of stones.

 The storm swept away nearly all the pebbles from the Esplanade and exposed the foundations of the sea wall.
 The sign high up on this face of the defensive sea wall was originally at eye height for walkers on the beach.

-This picture taken in February 2015 shows how the beach has largely regenerated; partly by work by the Department of the Environment bulldozers but mostly by the natural action of the sea.
+This picture taken in 2018 and shows how the beach has largely regenerated; partly by work by the Department of the Environment bulldozers but mostly by the natural action of the sea.
 Portlanders with long memories were well aware that previous severe storms had stripped away the pebbles only for them to gradually return over the following years.